About The Program

-In NSU's history education bachelor's degree program, you’ll learn to read critically, write effectively and reach your full potential as a citizen - and prepare to be a history teacher.
+As an NSU history education major, you’ll learn to read critically, write effectively, reach your full potential as a citizen - and teach history.

-NSU history students use the historical method to investigate important questions about society; perform research and clearly present findings; and identify and explain the significance of important events and issues in American and world history.
+NSU history students use the historical method to investigate important questions about society; perform research and clearly present findings; and identify and explain important events and issues in American and world history.

 Dedicated NSU professors will show you how to make connections across time and space and sharpen your writing and thinking skills.